Needfinding

 Overview

-In this assignment you will plan, develop, and execute a round of needfinding.
-You will present your interview plan (methodology), data gathered from your initial interviews, and the key insights and inferences you have made in a private draft of a Medium post submission.
+You will present your interview plan (methodology), data gathered from your initial interviews, and the key insights and inferences you have made in a Google Doc submission.
 You will capture this analysis in an empathy map.
 BE SURE TO READ THE SECTION ON ANONYMITY.

 - Tracking fitness goals